llogvinov/Unity-Learn/README.md

 # Unity-Learn

-This repository contains some 3d game prototypes from learn.unity.com
+This repository contains some 3d game prototypes from Junior Course from https://learn.unity.com/